RestartB/titanium/README.md

 ## Migrating v1 data

 If you are moving from Titanium v1 to v2, you should migrate user data so users do not lose their preferences and data.
+Titanium v2 comes with an official migration script that will move Titanium v1 data to appropriate places in Titanium v2.

 ### Supported data

 Currently, the migration script can migrate fireboard, leaderboard and server counter settings / data.
-Tag support will be implemented when tags are added to the bot.
+Tag support will be implemented soon.

 ### Migrating data

 1. Make sure to cleanly stop Titanium v1 so all pending database writes can be completed.
 2. Copy the applicable databases from the `content/sql` folder in Titanium v1 to the `v1_to_v2/dbs` folder in Titanium v2.
 3. Run Titanium v2 with the `--v1tov2` argument from the root folder (folder that contains `main.py`), eg. `uv run main.py --v1tov2`.
-4. Allow for the migration to complete.
+4. Follow the steps in the terminal to complete the migration.
 Once done, the bot will exit.

+If you have more data to migrate, simply place the new databases into the folder and start the migration script again.
+Data already migrated will not be overwritten.